TJAdryan/jekyll_blog/_posts/2025-05-29-Lemon-labor-lost.md

-The Ongoing Quest for the Perfect Lemon Cookie: My Latest Disappointment (Lemon Oreos, We Need to Talk) For weeks now, I've been on a quiet, personal quest: the search for the perfect lemon cookie.
+For weeks now, I've been on a quiet, personal quest: the search for the perfect lemon cookie.
 It's not some grand, dramatic saga; it's just a simple desire to find that one, truly sublime cookie that delivers a bright, zesty, and utterly satisfying lemon experience.
 No, I don't know what is wrong with me.
 I just want what I want.

 So for a while now, I have been going to different grocery stores and looking for lemon cookie mixes or lemon-flavored cookies.
 The only ones with icing I could find where [lemon Oreos](https://www.oreo.com/products/oreo-lemon-cookies?Size=2+Pack).
 I thought, well if this is the only one's they have I will give them a try.
 I like regular Oreos.